 Vacancies are notified via the school newsletter and anyone can apply.
 If there are more applicants than vacancies, elections are held or extra Associate Governors are appointed.

 The Full Governing Body meets 6 times a year, once each half term.
-There is one sub-committee for Finance and staffing which also meets 6 times a year.

 Anyone can attend a Full Governors' meeting on request.